This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

-And you can start it with very little to no investment of money.
+And you can create it with very little to no investment of money.

-Although there are free blogging platforms out there, I would recommend finding an inexpensive but good hosting provider.
+Although there are free blogging platforms, I would recommend finding an inexpensive but good hosting provider.

 It will give you more freedom to make technical modifications to your blog.